 Yong Ding Li, Lim Kim Chuah and Lee Tiah Khee

-This easy-to-use identification guide to the 280 bird species most commonly seen in Singapore is perfect for resident and visitor alike.
+A photographic identification guide to the 280 bird species most commonly seen in Singapore.
 High quality photographs from Singapore’s top nature photographers are accompanied by detailed species descriptions which include nomenclature, size, distribution, habits and habitat.
 The user-friendly introduction covers geography and climate, vegetation, opportunities for naturalists and the main sites for viewing the listed species.
 Also included is an all-important checklist of all of the birds of Singapore encompassing, for each species, its common and scientific name, IUCN status as at 2011.

 Yong Ding Li is vice-chair of the Southeast Asian Biodiversity Society and committee member of the Nature Society (Singapore)’s Bird Group.
 He is currently pursuing a PhD in biodiversity conservation at the Australian National University.
 Ding Li has extensive field experience in Singapore and across Asia, and has published many research papers on birds, conservation and ecology.
 He also advises the IUCN SSC on South-east Asian birds.